kinde-oss/kinde-react-native-sdk-0-7x/README.md

 };

 const handleLogout = async () => {
+    // With open web in your apps
     const isLoggedOut = await client.logout();

+    if (isLoggedOut) {
+        // Need to implement, e.g: redirect user to login screen, etc...
+    }

+    // Without open web in your apps const isLoggedOut = await client.logout(true);

     if (isLoggedOut) {
         // Need to implement, e.g: redirect user to login screen, etc...